kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 ### Scaling nodes

-You can scale the number of nodes up and down without any issues or even disruption!
-Just edit these variables in `terraform.tfvars` and re-apply terraform with `terraform apply -auto-approve`.
+You can scale the number of nodes up and down without any issues.
+If you are going to scale down, just make sure to properly `kubectl drain` the nodes in question first.
+Then just edit these variables in `terraform.tfvars` and re-apply terraform with `terraform apply -auto-approve`.

 For instance: